 Factors can be used to effectively describe the dominant characteristics of neighborhoods for use in demographic reporting systems.
 Site “signatures” are easily defined and analyzed, since each of these factors is independent and reflect the dominant neighborhood differentiators.
 SnapSite includes a site signature model as one of its core analytical tools.

-Business Dimensions was built using the 2012
+Business Dimensions was built using:

 BusinessCounts database, with the source data from InfoBase.
 The entire dataset was utilized by computing employment and establishment density, average size and percent of employment by detailed NAICS codes, and land use classification.

 AGS uses a wide range of data sources in constructing its estimates and projections, please refer to the full methodology link below for details.